Margaret Easley

-Margaret Easley is an American actress and television writer and producer.
+Margaret-Erin Easley is an American actress and television writer and producer.

 Early life

-Easley received an Associate of Arts degree from Santa Barbara City College and a Bachelor of Arts in English from the University of California, Santa Barbara.
+One of three children born to career U.S. Army officer, Col. Michael Frederick Easley, and former TV news anchor—and, later, talk show host/media consultant—Joanne T. Desmond, Easley attended Santa Barbara High School, and received an Associate of Arts degree from Santa Barbara City College and a Bachelor of Arts in English from the University of California, Santa Barbara.

 Career

 She has worked in the theater, television and films and voice-overs and commercials.
 She has done commercials for Home Depot, McDonald's and DirecWay.
 She is alum of The Groundlings.

 She also works as a screenwriter and television producer, contributing to The Mysteries of Laura, Life Sentence and Manifest.